 The recipe is pretty simple, but it does require cake flour, lots of sifting and beating the egg whites separately, so it's not a dump in the pan and bake type of cake.
-It's best to make this when you have a lot of spare time and feel like some mindful baking.
+It's best to make this when you have some spare time and feel like some mindful baking.
+Here's the old pic.
+Doesn't look like I was very mindful when I frosted that!
+Just kidding.
+It tasted good, but I could have smoothed it out more.

 Recipe